 - The healing tears at the very end of Tangled.
 While the movie is different in many ways from the original fairy tale, this detail comes straight from the source material.
 The fact that her healing powers were rather mysterious to begin with may also be a factor.
 However, nothing in the movie itself foreshadows it in any way (unless you believe the theory that the drop of sun from the intro is the tear that saved Flynn).

-- Funnily enough, there are many times in Greek Mythology where the gods and goddesses fail to do this all the way through; they may do something which only partly rectifies the situation or has its own shortcomings to it - though that may be due to them being Jerkass Gods.
+- Classical Mythology: Funnily enough, there are many times in Greek Mythology where the gods and goddesses fail to do this all the way through; they may do something which only partly rectifies the situation or has its own shortcomings to it.
 Not all instances from classical mythology are subversions, though.
 For example, at one point Hera offers her aid to the Argonauts to get them through.
-It's the only time in all of antiquity when she was depicted as acting nice, let alone toward heroes.
 In fact, the entire name of the trope came from the theatrical device used (via a cherry-picker like machine) in ancient Greek plays based on the Greeks' myths.

-- While writing the first installment of The Hitchhiker's Guide to the Galaxy, Douglas Adams found himself faced with a writer's dilemma: His characters had just gotten thrown out an airlock, and would pass out and die from lack of oxygen in 30 seconds, and it was so utterly improbable that another spaceship would come around within those 30 seconds to rescue them that to have had that happen would've been nothing short of this trope.
+- While writing the first installment, Douglas Adams found himself faced with a writer's dilemma: His characters had just gotten thrown out an airlock, and would pass out and die from lack of oxygen in 30 seconds, and it was so utterly improbable that another spaceship would come around within those 30 seconds to rescue them that to have had that happen would've been nothing short of this trope.
 This gave him the idea for the Infinite Improbability Drive.

 - Alpha Team: Mission Deep Freeze RPG had a recurring Deus ex Machina where characters on the brink of death would be confronted by a mysterious voice telling them "it is time", but could be convinced to bring people back.
 This was basically invented by Kotua in Space as a means of getting his character, who had been reduced to a ghost forced to possess vehicles in order to stay in this world, back into a physical human body in an easy and feasible manner.
 This happened several times with the same people.
 Given the context, this might very well be a literal case of Deus ex Machina.
 This was later parodied by Dino Attack RPG, in which the voice outright scolded a man for trying to convince it to bring him back.
 The parody is taken even farther in a non-canon post, where the voice doesn't even give another character a chance to speak for himself and sends him straight into the afterlife.